Skip to content

 Connection to οὐσία:

-• Some scholars, following Origen and Jerome, derive the word from "οὐσία" (essence or substance), translating it as "bread for sustenance" or "essential bread."
+• Some scholars, following Origen and Jerome, derive the word from "οὐσία" (essence or substance), translating it as "bread of essence" or "essential bread."
 This view, however, is complicated by the rare use of "οὐσία" in this sense outside philosophical contexts.

 Connection to the Future Day:

-• Many scholars, including Grotius and Lightfoot, argue that "ἐπιούσιος" comes from "ἐπιών" (the coming day), thus meaning "bread for the coming day," or "food for tomorrow."
-This interpretation fits the context of daily reliance on God for sustenance.
+• Other scholars, including Grotius and Lightfoot, argue that "ἐπιούσιος" comes from "ἐπιών" (coming), thus meaning "bread for the coming day," or "food for tomorrow."
+But ἐπιών means "approaching/coming" and the word "day" is added to force the sense of "coming day."

 Aramaic and Hebrew Equivalents: